d-khan/java/honors/doc-analysis.md

 Analyze the document

 ## Tasks
-Define a method named sortArray that takes an array of integers and the number of elements in the array as parameters.
+Your job is to write a program which takes a file in .txt format Define a method named sortArray that takes an array of integers and the number of elements in the array as parameters.
 Method ```sortArray()``` modifies the array parameter by sorting the elements in descending order (highest to lowest).
 Then write a main program that reads a list of integers from input, stores the integers in an array, calls ```sortArray()```, and outputs the sorted array.